tal-niv/MCPServerSelector/INSTALLATION_GUIDE.md

 **Features:**
 - Uses your system user info for secure authentication
 - Generates UUID access tokens automatically
-- Replaces `tipalti_access_token_template` placeholders directly in mcp.json
+- Replaces `access_token_template` placeholders directly in mcp.json
 - Refreshes tokens every hour when configured
 - Operates silently when not configured

 ### 3. Cursor Integration

 **Token Integration:**
-- The extension automatically replaces `tipalti_access_token_template` placeholders in your MCP configurations with actual UUID tokens
+- The extension automatically replaces `access_token_template` placeholders in your MCP configurations with actual UUID tokens
 - This happens automatically when switching environments and every hour
 - No manual token management required